 In 1974, the Student Cooperative Association ended its longtime affiliation with the Virginia Congress of Parents and Teachers.
-The name was changed to the Virginia Student Council Association, and the organization was sponsored by the Virginia Association of Student Council Advisers – an organization of student council advisers in elementary, middle level, and high schools.
+The name was changed to the Virginia Student Council Association, and the organization was sponsored by the Virginia Association of Student Council Advisors - an organization of student council advisors in elementary, middle level, and high schools.

 In 2005, VSCA was congratulated by the Virginia General Assembly in a Joint Resolution for 100 years of service in providing leadership education to Virginia’s youth.